Community & Support

 Bias Response Team

-The Bias Response Team is made up of administrators who are available to support and guide students seeking assistance in determining how to handle a bias incident.
+The Bias Response Team is made up of administrators who are available to support and guide students who need help handling a bias incident.
 Members of the Bias Response Team assist the Vice President and Dean of Students in documenting and reporting incidents that occur on campus with the purpose of providing holistic educational programs and the implementation of better evaluative tools and processes.
 Law students should feel free to contact the Associate Director of Student Affairs with concerns.
-More information about the Bias Response Team is available at: http://civility.uchicago.edu/bias.shtml.

 The Student Ombudsperson is an independent University official appointed by (and reporting to) the University President.
 The Ombudsperson is responsible for investigating and helping to resolve student complaints and grievances, particularly in instances where regular channels or processes have not proved sufficient.
-You don't need to make an appointment to see the Ombudsperson.
-Office hours are 9 a.m. to 5p.m.
-Monday through Friday.
-The Ombudsperson is located in the Office of the Student Ombudsperson, INH 214 (702-8422).
+Appointments with the Student Ombudspersons are available Monday through Friday.
+Please send an email to set up an appointment.
+The office is located at 970 E. 58th Street, Suite 305.

 Students with Disabilities

-The University of Chicago is a community of scholars, researchers, educators, students, and staff members devoted to the pursuit of knowledge.
-In keeping with its traditions and long standing policies and practices, the University, in admissions and access to programs, considers students on the basis of individual merit and without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability, or other factors irrelevant to study at the University.
+The University, in admissions and access to programs, considers students on the basis of individual merit and without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability, or other factors irrelevant to study at the University.

 Students with disabilities should contact the University's Coordinator for Students with Disabilities to request assistance and coordination of accommodations at the University.
-More information can be found at http://disabilities.uchicago.edu.
 Questions can also be directed to the Dean of Students.

 Assistance for International Students

-LL.M. students should feel free to see the Assistant Dean for the LL.M. program or the Dean of Students with questions.
-In addition, the Office of International Affairs (http://internationalaffairs.uchicago.edu/) addresses issues unique to foreign students at the University.
-The Office is located at International House, 1414 E. 59th Street (773.702.7752).
+LLM students should feel free to see the Assistant Dean for the LLM program or the Dean of Students with questions.
+In addition, the Office of International Affairs addresses issues unique to foreign students at the University.
+The Office is located at International House, 1414 E. 59th Street, Room 291.
+The phone number is 773.702.7752.
+Office hours are 9 a.m. to 4 p.m.

 Assistance for LGBTQ Students